NextCenturyCorporation/mcs-pipeline/README.md

 * Start a cluster: ray up /path/to/config.yaml
 * Copy files to head node: ray rsync_up /path/to/config.yaml SOURCE DEST
 * Execute shell command on head node: ray exec /path/to/config.yaml "COMMAND"
-* Submit a ray python script to the cluster: ray submit /path/to/config.yaml PARAMETER1 PARAMETER2
+* Submit a Ray python script to the cluster: ray submit /path/to/config.yaml PARAMETER1 PARAMETER2
 * Monitor cluster (creates tunnel so you can see it locally): ray dashboard autoscaler/ray_baseline_aws.yaml
   * Point browser to localhost:8265 (port will be in command output)
 * Connect to shell on head node: ray attach /path/to/config.yaml